bragaigor/BuildingEscape/README.md

 # BuildingEscape
-Game that player tries to leave a room
+Game that player tries to leave a room.
+How will you do it?